-Working on my eBook and online course meant long hours at my computer and decreased leisure time.
+Working on my eBook meant long hours at my computer and decreased leisure time.
 I practiced this idea of simultaneous hard work and self-care by staying hydrated, taking breaks to stretch, diffusing essential oils while I worked, drinking lots of green smoothies, and eating healthy food to support my brain’s ability to function for long periods of time.
 I also bought a new chair which tremendously helped my posture and physical comfort.
 Even though I had less time for leisure, I made exercise a priority and kept variety in my physical activity to keep my energy levels up.
 Setting deadlines for myself and launch dates for my projects were also important to my self-care so I knew this period of hard work was just temporary and I had a plan in place to rejuvenate after.

 2. Listen to your loneliness.

 Both my eBook and online course came from the work I did in graduate school.
 While getting my master’s degree in music therapy at Saint Mary-of-the-Woods College, the support from my cohort and professors played a huge role when I wrote my thesis.
 The encouragement and mentoring from my professors made the process less intimidating, and our cohort leaned on each other, went through our frustrations together, and pushed through together.